 -

+Effort.
 Microlearning requires a little extra effort from the learners.
 Since the lessons and activities are shorter than usual learning approaches, learners have to be extra vigilant, zealous, and active in order to be able to learn and make the most of these sessions.

 These four characteristics make microlearning different from other learning strategies.
-They make this learning concept a perfect match for mobile learners but that does not mean microlearning has to be confined to digital gadgets.
+They make this learning concept a perfect match for mobile learners, but that does not mean microlearning has to be confined to digital gadgets.

 Examples of Microlearning Content